Jesse Boone: College career

 Boone then attended Utah, where he played Center for the Utes.
 As a true freshman in 2001 he redshirted.
 In 2002, he played in seven games, allowing him to letter in football.
 He averaged 93% in total blocking efficiency, with an average of 97% in pass blocking and 87% in run blocking.
 In the game against Michigan he recorded 100% total blocking efficiency.
 In 2003, He started the first three games at left tackle before an ankle injury ended his season.
 In his three games, he averaged four knockdowns and 79.5% overall blocking grade.
 He earned Academic All-MWC.
 In 2004, he played in and started all 12 games at center.
 In 11 regular season games, he played 775 snaps with 49 knockdowns.
-He tied for the team lead for total plays by an offensive lineman with 775. he had five games with five or more knockdowns.
+He tied for the team lead for total plays by an offensive lineman with 775.
+He had five games with five or more knockdowns.
 He recorded a career-high eight knockdowns against San Diego State with an 86% average blocking grade.
 He recorded seven knockdowns against both UNC and BYU with an 84% and 87% total blocking grades, respectively.
 He recorded back-to-back games with six knockdowns against Utah State and Air Force.
 He earned Academic All-MWC, he also earned Athletics Academic Honor Roll, and Second-team All-Conference.
 He recorded a career best 13 knockdowns against Pittsburgh in the 2005 Fiesta Bowl.
 As a senior in 2005 Boone was voted a team captain by his coaches and teammates.
 He was also a preseason All-Conference candidate at center, named to the preseason Rimington Trophy watch list, as well as the Outland and Lombardi Award watch lists.
 He also ranked fourth on the team with a 348lb. power clean, which measures explosive power.
 He once again earned Academic All-MWC, he also earned Athletics Academic Honor Roll, and this time was First-team All-Conference.
 The Utes went on to win a decisive victory over Georgia Tech in the 2006 Emerald Bowl.
 After the season, he played in the Hula Bowl.

-Professional Football career
+Professional career

 Cincinnati Bengals

-Boone went unselected in the 2006 NFL Draft.
+Boone went unselected in the 2006 NFL draft.
 Later, he was signed by the Cincinnati Bengals.
 However, he was waived on August 16.